Polished Concrete Done right and Wrong

 When desired, colorants may be introduced to a properly opened concrete substrate.

 The last step in the mechanical processing of the floor produces a clarity of reflection like a mirror and has a glass-like finish.

 A concrete treatment may be applied to protect against foreign contaminants, oils, acids, etc.

 - Equipment: Achieve high production rates that will not impede other trade schedules

 - Abrasives: The cut is as critical as the treatments

 Polished Concrete Done Right

 Some potential problems arise when polishing concrete.
-Green Umbrella has taken these issues and provided strong solutions to overcome them.
-Where other companies may fall short, we take the time and effort to make sure you are left with the best possible product.
+Green Umbrella has taken these issues and provided systems-based solutions to overcome them.
+Where other companies may fall short, we take the time and effort to ensure you are left with the best possible product.

 20 Jetview Drive

 Rochester, NY 14624